+Avena spp., oat

+Hordeum vulgare, barley

+Secale cereale, rye

+Triticum spp., common wheat, durum wheat, spelt, emmer

-Avena spp., oat Hordeum vulgare, barley Secale cereale, rye Triticum spp., wheat x Triticosecale, triticale
+x Triticosecale, triticale

 Food reserves: Endosperm.
 The scutellum is a modified cotyledon which is in direct contact with the endosperm.
 During germination the scutellum remains inside the seed absorbing nutrients from the endosperm and transferring them to the growing seedling.